luismeza8/Palindrome/README.md

 # Palindrome
-This is a simple script that you can enter a word and see it´s a palindrome*
+This is a simple script that you can enter a word and see if it´s a palindrome*

 *A palindrome is a word, number, phrase, or other sequence of characters which reads the same backward as forward, such as madam, racecar.